saifjamsheer/speckle-noise-reduction/README.md

 # Noise Reduction of Satellite Imagery

-Designing filters to reduce the noise in various images
+Designing filters to reduce the noise in satellite imagery and CT scans.